ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/ssh_keys.md

 ## Why SSH keys, PuTTYgen and why do this first?

-When I set up the server the first time, one of the initial server setup steps was to add SSH keys (so the server has the SSH key when it initialized).
+The first time I set up a JupyterHub server, one of the initial setup steps was to add SSH keys to the server (so the server has the SSH key when it initialized).

 I tried to create and save the SSH keys to the Digital Ocean (the cloud server provider) dashboard so the SSH keys would be on the server when the server first started.
 But I goofed up somehow and the server started without any SSH keys.

+!!! note
-**It was a BIG PAIN adding SSH keys after the server started for the first time.**
+    **It was a BIG PAIN to add SSH keys after the server started for the first time.**

 I ended up copying the public SSH key into pastebin.com, logging onto the server with the Digital Ocean console and used ```wget``` to bring a textfile of the SSH key from pastebin.com onto the server and then used ```mv``` to copy the key name into the right location.